matthew-tait/matthew-tait/Readme.md

 I'll commit things here and there as they come up but I am in the very early stages which largely consists of pen and paper notebooks and just beginning to try and produce a formal system that uses rudimentary reasoning patterns to reason within toy problem domains.

-If these sort of problems give you wild eyes and make your heart race with excitement please reach out on computationreasoning@gmail.com
+If this problem domain gives you wild eyes and makes your heart race with excitement please reach out on computationreasoning@gmail.com

 I am especially interested to hear from people who communicate in the form of Haiku (albeit poorly written!).